Hi, I’m Anna 💙

 Listen & Learn - Understand users, stakeholders, and systems

-Clarify & Align - Define goals and ensure everyone's on the same page
+Clarify & Align - Define goals and ensure everyone's working from the same map

 Explore & Iterate - Prototype, test, and refine with purpose